gabrieljaguiar/locality-concept-drift/README.md

 # A comprehensive analysis of concept drift locality in data streams

 This repository provides the source code, drift detectors, classifiers, experimental setup, and results for the experimental study on locality of concept drifts.
-The manuscript preprint is available at [arXiv](https://arxiv.org/abs/2311.06396).
+The manuscript is available at [Knowledge-based Systems](https://www.sciencedirect.com/science/article/abs/pii/S0950705124001709?casa_token=2MNh6hqhCCYAAAAA:nn79iAoF_wO6MmH9u_qPd-CulsZUuCpP9ABdQQ-aE0c7TRFwiH394umyzmJq8lCMJYJlTFMxwWbb).

 This [website](https://gabrieljaguiar.github.io/comprehensive-concept-drift/) provides interactive plots to display the metrics over time and result files for each experiment, algorithm, and benchmark.